-Proposition: The misunderstood gift of Christmas is that Christ has brought to us something more than sacrifice, something more than forgiveness, something more than grace, something more than even an awareness of God’s love for us...
-Christ has brought to us the gift of Righteousness.
+Proposition: The misunderstood gift of Christmas is that Christ has brought to us something more than sacrifice, something more than forgiveness, something more than grace, something more than even an awareness of God’s love for us.
+The misunderstood gift of Christmas is that Christ has brought to us the gift of Righteousness.

 Fact #1 A baby was born to a young unmarried couple.
-His entry into the world was very plain, wrapped in swaddling cloths, laying in the damp darkness of a manger, a vulnerable infant.
+Though his entry into the world was very plain, He was still a vulnerable infant that needed warmth and food and rest.
 A human baby was born that night.

 Fact #2 A group of men called shepherds were watching over a flock of sheep.
 By profession they were loners, socially speaking they were low in status.
 It was at night when they experienced what people are still singing carols about today, they saw and heard an angel of the Lord.

 Fact #3 The angel spoke to them both an announcement and a directive.
 The announcement was that he was bringing them good news and a great joy for all the people.
 Specifically this great joy was the birth announcement of a person who had three titles: He is Savior; He is Christ; He is Lord.
 Savior – the greek word ‘Sotare’ meaning “Deliverer”.Christ - the greek word ‘ Khristos’ meaning “Annointed One, Messiah”Lord - the greek word ‘ Kurios’ meaning “Supreme in Authority”